abipalli/semioverse/README.md

 ## Merge to Earn 💰🔄🧩

-This repository uses [Merge to Earn](https://mte.slice.so/) to automate rewarding contributors with a share of ownership over funds sent to  this repository's [slicer](https://slice.so/slicer/play), when pull requests are merged.
+This repository uses [Merge to Earn](https://mte.slice.so/) to reward contributors with a piece of the [Play! slicer](https://slice.so/slicer/play).

 It enables a transparent, equitable reward system for collaborative and open-source development.

-This repository uses [Merge to Earn](https://mte.slice.so/) to reward contributors with a piece of the [Play! slicer](https://slice.so/slicer/play).

 When merging a pull request, contributors **can receive an agreed number of slices (ERC1155 tokens) representing ownership over the earnings of the Play! slicer.**